redwoz/azurestack-uptime-monitor/README.md

 - sshPublicKey: the SSH public key is inserted into the Linux VM.
 Once you authenticate with your private key stored on you local machine signin will be granted.
 Without the private key on your machine you cannot connect to the VM.
 With the proper permissions Azure Stack allows you to reset SSH public in the VM (in case you lose you're private key)
 - appId: this is the application Id of the SPN created in the identity store.
 - appKey: this is the key (password) for the SPN created in the identity store.
-- grafanaPassword: this password is used to authenticate to the Grafana monitoring portal, once the deployment is completed.
+- grafanaPassword: this password is used to authenticate to the Grafana portal, once the deployment is completed.

 The deployment template also provides the following optional inputs:
 - ubuntuSku: if a value for this parameter is not specified, the default value of 18.04-LTS will be used.
 Alternatively you can specify 16.04-LTS as input value.
 No other input values are allowed